calmmage/dev-env/dev/draft/project_management_v2/workalong.md

 Main things I'm trying to do:
 - display relevant info about projects
+  - [x] add github tech - old clone_all_projects script
-  - github name, if different
+  - [x] github name, if different
-  - github org, if not personal
+  - [x] github org, if not personal
-  - date, if interesting
+  - [x] date, if interesting
 - improve project sorting algorithms / rules
   - based on date
   - hardcode more rules
-- do actual sorting
+- do actual sorting (move and clone projects)
   - arrive at a state where I'm happy with the result (key projects not removed)
   - move dirs around (with confirmation?)

 something else?
+- (auto)-commit code before moving stuff around.
 - merge with clone_all_projects script

+# Tools
+- tool to compare local and github projects
+- tool to clone all projects from github

+# Focus
+- 1) Now, that we added github client
+  - make github project lists
+  - merge / compare with local
+- 2) improve project sorting algos
+- 3) Start thinking about
+  - new project creation
+  - miniproject
+  - project location abstraction?
+(Destination class?)

 Refactoings
 - [ ] return the reason for group selection together with ... group